 40 S Colville St.

-Italian bliss awaits at Cugini’s in College Place!
-A hybrid between an Italian deli and market, it’s just as fun to shop their pastas, sauces and European goods as it is to eat their yummy food.
+Italian bliss awaits at Cugini’s!
+A hybrid between an Italian deli and market, it’s just as fun to shop their pastas, sauces, and European goods as it is to eat their yummy food.
 Make sure to check their hours before you visit – they are open very limited hours.

 960 Wallula Ave.

-Delicious and indulgent southern fare await you at the lovely Hattaway’s on Alder (which is one of my all-time favorite restaurants).
+Delicious and indulgent southern fare await you at the lovely Hattaway’s on Alder.
 The pimento cheese and their fried chicken will make you go weak at the knees.
-The service here is outstanding and the patio is the place to be this summer.
+The service here is outstanding and the patio is the place to be in the summertime.
 See my full blog with even more pics on Hattaway’s here.

 125 W Alder St.

 If you’re looking for a fabulous breakfast in Walla Walla, look no further than darling (and delicious) Maple Counter.
-I insist you get pancakes here (we had the Buckwheat and the Blueberry Pancakes and both were to die for).
+I insist you get pancakes here.
 The service is friendly and the menu is big; come hungry.

 209 E Alder St.

 House-made pasta at its finest and some of the best pizza I’ve had anywhere; Passatempo is an absolute gem.
-This is probably the restaurant we’ve visited the most since we moved to Walla Walla (we spent Marcus’s birthday here and it was absolutely perfect).
-Our usual order consists of the green salad, rigatoni bolognese, the spicy pepperoni pizza and (of course) their house-made gelato for dessert!
+Our usual order consists of the green salad, rigatoni bolognese, the spicy pepperoni pizza, and (of course) their house-made gelato for dessert.
+The restaurant itself is stunning.

 215 W Main St.